-If you want to improve your ecommerce conversion rate optimization efforts (and, really, who of us would claim that we know everything about CRO Marketing, especially when it comes to ecommerce cro), check out what we’ve learned by studying the biggest and most successful ecommerce websites.
+If you want to improve your ecommerce conversion rate optimization efforts—and really, who among us would claim to know everything there is to know about CRO marketing?—check out what we’ve learned by studying the biggest and most successful ecommerce websites.

-- Be the expert of the topic
+- Be the expert on your topic

 - Use upselling and cross-selling

-- Ensure seamless buying on mobile devices
+- Ensure seamless buying experience on mobile devices

-- Provide personalized contents and offers
+- Provide personalized content and offers

-- Front-load your best converting products
+- Front-load your best-converting products

-- Launch onsite retargeting campaigns
+- Launch popup campaigns